 A common question we get at Stanford HAI is “How can I get involved?”
 In general, an institute or center brings people together in three ways: interdisciplinary research projects, training opportunities (at all levels) and sharing research infrastructure.
 Learn more about Stanford HAI Engagement and the specific opportunities in each area below.

 Our vision for the future is led by our commitment to studying, guiding and developing human-centered AI technologies and applications.
-Learn more about HAI's three research areas, the funding opportunities, fellowship programs and more available through Stanford HAI Research.
+Learn more about HAI's three research focus areas, funding opportunities and fellowship programs at Stanford HAI Research.

 Contact | Vanessa Parli

 Share Your Research: HAI’s blog and newsletter reach tens of thousands of readers every week.
-We invite you to share your AI-related research with us so we can feature your work on our blog, in social media, or in our weekly seminars by contacting Shana Lynch.
-If you’re interested in promoting your research to media outside of Stanford, contact Stacy Pena.
+HAI’s blog and newsletter reach tens of thousands of readers every week.
+We invite you to share your AI-related research with us so we can either promote your research to media outside of Stanford or feature your work on our blog, in social media, or in our weekly seminars by contacting Shana Lynch.

 Participation in HAI’s corporate membership programs, including HAI’s Founding Members and Corporate Affiliate Programs, provides faculty with the opportunity to secure funding, data, industry collaborators, or other research support.
 In addition, we invite faculty to present at our monthly Executive Breakfast Series and other corporate-facing events.
 We also seek partnerships with outside organizations.
 Learn more about the Corporate Programs.